daferdur/pxt-myHX711/README.md

 # BBC micro:bit MakeCode editor extension for HX711 connected to weight sensors

-[HX711](https://www.mouser.com/datasheet/2/813/hx711_english-1022875.pdf) Based on Avia Semiconductor’s patented technology, HX711 is a precision 24-bit analogto-digital converter (ADC) designed for weigh scales and industrial control applications to interface directly with a bridge sensor.
+[HX711](https://www.mouser.com/datasheet/2/813/hx711_english-1022875.pdf) Based on Avia Semiconductor’s patented technology, HX711 is a precision 24-bit analog-to-digital converter (ADC) designed for weigh scales and industrial control applications to interface directly with a bridge sensor.

-My codes are based on [Arduino sources - 2018 Bogdan Necula](https://github.com/bogde/HX711) Translated from Arduino C to Makecode.
+My codes are based on [Arduino sources - 2018 Bogdan Necula](https://github.com/bogde/HX711) Which I've translated from Arduino C to Microbit Makecode.

 To import this extension, go to Advanced -> +Extension and enter "myHX711" in the search box, or copy/paste [https://github.com/daferdur/pxt-myHX711](https://github.com/daferdur/pxt-myHX711) into the search box.
 Press enter and click the extension.